Return to site

 A Play That Shows You What I Mean

-We were playing LSU in Baton Rouge.
-I was lined up on the left side in my inside linebacker role.
-Their right guard stepped out to block me, and a back got the ball from the quarterback and came right at me behind the block.
+LSU.
+Baton Rouge.
+I was lined up on the left side at inside linebacker.
+Their right guard stepped out to block me.
+A back got the ball from the quarterback and came right at me behind the block.

 I stepped up into the block and stopped the play.

-The next thing I remember, I was waking up in the arms of the trainer and another player.
-My helmet was split.
-My nose was broken.
-Part of the helmet was stuck in my forehead.
+Next thing I remember, I was waking up in the arms of the trainer and another player.
+Helmet split.
+Nose broken.
+Part of the helmet stuck in my forehead.

 And that was fun.

-Not because I was hurt — but because I had done what I was supposed to do.
-My team and my coaches approved of what I had done.
+Not because I was hurt.
+Because I had done what I was supposed to do.
+The team approved.
+The coaches approved.
 The body had answered.
 The training had held.

-Full speed in practice with no punishment.
-Full speed in the game with full contact.
-By the time the play came, I had already run it a hundred times.
-There was no hesitation.
+By the time the play came, I had run it a hundred times.
+No hesitation.
 No doubt.
-Just the step, the block, the stand-up — and then the lights.
+The step.
+The block.
+The stand-up.
+And then the lights.

 The Breath Was There All Along

-You have had a Maxie too, or you will.
-Someone who hands you a skill you did not know you were looking for.
-Your job is to recognize it when it comes, and to use it.
+You have had a Maxie too.
+Or you will.
+Someone who hands you a skill you didn’t know you were looking for.
+Your job is to recognize it.
+And use it.

 Then I Came to Hawai‘i

 There was a time in my life when everything just put me in the right place at the right time.
-It was my third year of teaching at Punahou.
+Third year of teaching at Punahou.

-First year — I was living on campus, teaching 5th grade.
-Elise and I got married, and I was surfing Ala Moana Bowls as much as I could.
+First year — living on campus.
+Teaching 5th grade.
+Elise and I got married.
+Surfing Ala Moana Bowls as much as I could.

-Second year — I was living in Portlock, teaching 6th grade, and surfing the North Shore.
+Second year — Portlock.
+Teaching 6th grade.
+Surfing the North Shore.
 Velzyland every Friday.

-Third year — I built a house in Pūpūkea and was teaching a 3rd through 6th grade swim program.
+Third year — built a house in Pūpūkea.
+Teaching a 3rd through 6th grade swim program.

-Fourth year — I was starting to surf Sunset.
-The steep takeoffs taught me I had to exhale, feel my feet and core, and maintain edge control.
+Fourth year — starting to surf Sunset.
+The steep takeoffs taught me to exhale, feel my feet and core, and hold my edge.

-I had a souped-up VW bus with two Lightning Bolts — an 8'0" and an 8'6".
+Souped-up VW bus.
+Two Lightning Bolts.
+An 8’0” and an 8’6”.
 Shaped by Tom Parrish.
 Glassed by Steve Cranston.
 Designed by Shaun Tomson.

 How I Learned to Surf Sunset

-I substituted visualization and breathing for film and drills.
+Visualization and breathing instead of film and drills.
 I saw myself paddling for the wave.
-I saw and felt the edge control as I rode it from takeoff to the completion of the ride.
+Saw and felt the edge control from takeoff to the end of the ride.

-Living on the North Shore and teaching that swim program at Punahou, I got out early — paddling out at Sunset, in the lineup by 3:30.
+Living on the North Shore and teaching that swim program at Punahou, I got out early.
+In the lineup by 3:30.
 Driving from Punahou to Sunset Beach, I was practicing surfing in my mind.
-The more feedback I got on the size and conditions, the more accurate my visualizations became.
+The more feedback I got on size and conditions, the more accurate the visualizations became.

 By the time I came over the top of the hill and could see the whitewater, I had already ridden the wave a hundred times in my head.

 I started to amp up.
-In my mind, I was taking off on the wave.
+Taking off on the wave in my mind.
 Making the wave.
 Leaning into the takeoff.
-Feeling the edge control.
+Feeling the edge.

 I didn’t know about breath holds then.
 But I knew the power of using my breath.
 Debriefing my success.
-Gradually learning to feel my way to getting waves on most days.
+Feeling my way to getting waves on most days.

 And living the best life.

-I didn’t know it at the time, but those were performance skills that would follow me for the rest of my life.
-I used those same techniques to master the skills needed to coach and to teach.
-As my breathing protocol expanded and life became more serious, I used them to stay present, to express passion in all the events of my life, and to learn how to manage the hard ones.
+Those skills followed me for the rest of my life.
+Same techniques to master coaching and teaching.
+As the breath work expanded and life got more serious, I used them to stay present.
+To express passion in all the events of my life.
+To manage the hard ones.

 The Breath Hold

-Then Wim Hof came along and gave me the breath holds to manage the most stressful situations.
+Then Wim Hof came along.
+He gave me the breath holds for the most stressful situations.
 The nasal inhale.
 The power generated by the exhale.
 The confident clarity and calm that comes with feeling your own power.

 It can be fun.
-It can be a game you play with yourself at a red light.
-It can be the thirty seconds you take before you walk into a room.
-It can be the quiet moment you give yourself before you fall asleep.
+A game you play with yourself at a red light.
+The thirty seconds before you walk into a room.
+The quiet moment before you fall asleep.

 A Word About How Far to Take This

-Some coaches, working with athletes who take on bigger and bigger challenges, have gone deeper into these techniques to help their athletes find flow and a more aggressive focus.
-Tow-in surfers and paddle-in ocean athletes now combine breath holds with underwater training to prepare for the worst conditions the ocean can hand them.
+Some coaches working with athletes who take on bigger and bigger challenges have gone deeper.
+Tow-in surfers.
+Paddle-in ocean athletes.
+They combine breath holds with underwater training to prepare for the worst conditions the ocean can hand them.

 Your Sunset